 5. Use Facebook Insights Data for Business Analytics

 Facebook offers a rich trove of data through its Insights tool, so why not take advantage?
-Exporting and analyzing your Facebook Insights files can help you refine your strategy and improve engagement.
+Exporting and analyzing your Facebook Insights files can help you refine your strategy and create new Facebook audiences.

 Simply visit your Insights tab, click the Export Data link and select Page Data.
 Here, you’ll find important engagement metrics, such as likes and audience info.